 Spending stumbling block to budget deal

-WASHINGTON (AP) — Senate Republicans and Democrats hit an impasse Sunday over spending in their last-ditch struggle to avoid an economy-jarring default in just four days and end a partial government shutdown that’s entering its third week.
+WASHINGTON (AP) — Senate Republicans and Democrats hit an impasse over spending in their last-ditch struggle to avoid an economy-jarring default in just four days and end a partial government shutdown that enters its third week.

-After inconclusive talks between President Barack Obama and House Republicans, Senate Majority Leader Harry Reid, D-Nev., and Minority Leader Mitch McConnell, R-Ky., took charge in trying to end the crises, although a conversation Sunday afternoon failed to break the stalemate.
+After inconclusive talks between President Barack Obama and House Republicans, Senate Majority Leader Harry Reid and Minority Leader Mitch McConnell took charge in trying to end the crises, although a conversation Sunday afternoon failed to break the stalemate.

 “I’m optimistic about the prospects for a positive conclusion to the issues before this country today,” Reid said as the Senate wrapped up a rare Sunday session.

-The two cagy negotiators are at loggerheads over Democratic demands to undo or change the automatic, across-the-board spending cuts to domestic and defense programs that the GOP see as crucial to reducing the nation’s deficit.
+The two cagey negotiators are at loggerheads over Democratic demands to undo the automatic, across-the-board spending cuts to domestic and defense programs that Republicans see as crucial to reducing the nation’s deficit.

-McConnell insisted a solution was readily available in the proposal from a bipartisan group of 12 senators, led by Sens.
-Susan Collins, R-Maine, and Joe Manchin, D-W.Va., that would re-open the government and fund it at current levels for six months while raising the debt limit through Jan.
+McConnell insisted that a solution was readily available in the proposal from a bipartisan group of 12 senators, led by Republican Sen. Susan Collins and Democratic Sen. Joe Manchin, that would re-open the government and fund it at current levels for six months while raising the debt limit through Jan.
 31.

 “It’s time for Democrat leaders to take ‘yes’ for an answer,” McConnell said in a statement.

-The latest snag comes as 350,000 federal workers remain idle, hundreds of thousands more work without pay and an array of government services, from home loan applications to environmental inspections, were on hold on the 13th day of the shutdown.
+The latest snag comes as 350,000 federal workers remain idle, hundreds of thousands more work without pay and an array of government services, from home loan applications to environmental inspections, remain on hold on the 13th day of the shutdown.
 Last week, the effects of the shutdown reached businesses, such as concessions and hotels near federal parks, that depend on government programs.

 Unnerving to world economies is the prospect of the United States defaulting on its financial obligations on Thursday if Congress fails to raise the borrowing authority above the $16.7 trillion debt limit.

-Christine Lagarde, the International Monetary Fund’s managing director, spoke fearfully about the disruption and uncertainty, warning of a “risk of tipping, yet again, into recession” after the fitful recovery from 2008.
+Christine Lagarde, the International Monetary Fund’s managing director, spoke fearfully about the disruption and uncertainty, warning of a “risk of tipping, yet again, into recession” after the fitful recovery from the 2008 global recession.
 The reaction of world financial markets and the Dow Jones on Monday will influence any congressional talks.

-Congress is racing the clock to get a deal done, faced with time-consuming Senate procedures that could slow legislation, likely opposition from tea partyers and certain resistance in the Republican-led House before a bill gets to Obama.
+Congress is racing the clock to get a deal done, faced with time-consuming Senate procedures that could slow legislation, likely opposition from hardcore conservative tea party-backed lawmakers, and certain resistance in the Republican-led House of Representatives before a bill gets to Obama.

-“We’re in a free-fall as Republicans, but Democrats are not far behind,” said Sen. Lindsey Graham, R-S.C., in warning Democrats about seizing on the GOP’s bruised brand as leverage to extract more concessions.
+“We’re in a free-fall as Republicans, but Democrats are not far behind,” said Republican Sen. Lindsey Graham, in warning Democrats about seizing on the Republicans’ bruised brand as leverage to extract more concessions.